neondatabase/website/content/docs/guides/logical-replication-kafka-confluent.md

 To set up a Postgres CDC source connector for Confluent Cloud:

 1. On the **Cluster Overview** page, under **Set up connector**, select **Get started**.
-2. On the **Connector Plaugins** page, enter `Postgres` into the search field.
+2. On the **Connector Plugins** page, enter `Postgres` into the search field.
 3. Select the **Postgres CDC Source** connector.
 This is the [PostgreSQL CDC Source Connector (Debezium) for Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-postgresql-cdc-source-debezium.html).
 This connector will take a snapshot of the existing data and then monitor and record all subsequent row-level changes to that data.

 4. On the **Add Postgres CDC Source connector** page:

     - Select the type of access you want to grant the connector.
-For the purpose of this guide, we'll select **Global acess**, but if you are configuring a production pipeline, Confluent recommends **Granular access**.
+For the purpose of this guide, we'll select **Global access**, but if you are configuring a production pipeline, Confluent recommends **Granular access**.
-    - Click the **Generate API key & download** button to generate an API key and secret that you connector can use to communicate with your Kafka cluster.
+    - Click the **Generate API key & download** button to generate an API key and secret that your connector can use to communicate with your Kafka cluster.
 Your applications will need this API key and secret to make requests to your Kafka cluster.
 Store the API key and secret somewhere safe.
 This is the only time you’ll see the secret.

     Click **Continue**.